 | OBS Studio | Free users who don't mind real-time recording | Slow (recording in real time) | Depends on your settings and device | Completely free |

-| RecordFab | Users who want easy, DRM-friendly recording | Faster than OBS with 2× speed | Up to 1080p recording | Paid, with limited trial |
+| RecordFab | Users who want an easier, more guided recording workflow | Faster than OBS with 2× speed | Up to 1080p recording | Paid, with limited trial |

 When I first tried StreamFab Amazon Downloader, what stood out to me was how seamless the process felt.
 Unlike recording tools that make you sit through an entire two-hour movie in real time, StreamFab directly downloads the video file from Amazon’s servers.
 That means no waiting around and no guessing if the quality will hold up.